darwinlau/CASPR/README.md

     }

-## Contributors: ##
+## Enquiries: ##
 As an open source platform new developments into CASPR are welcome as are feedback/notification of bugs.
-Contributors for the development of this project include
-* Darwin Lau:     <darwinlau@mae.cuhk.edu.hk>
-* Jonathan Eden:  <jpeden@student.unimelb.edu.au>

 For notification of issues please use the issues tab within the github page <https://github.com/darwinlau/CASPR/issues>.
-For more detailed communication please email Darwin Lau at <darwinlau@mae.cuhk.edu.hk>.
+For more detailed communication please email Darwin Lau at <darwinlau@cuhk.edu.hk>.

-## Getting Started: ##
+## Getting Started and Help: ##
 To start using CASPR, please follow the steps below

 1. Navigate to the CASPR root directory folder.
 2. Run the script initialise_CASPR.m.
 This will ensure that your path libraries have been set up and **should be run everytime that you use CASPR**.
 3. Go into the script folders to look at examples or open up the CASPR GUI using the CASPR_GUI command.

-For further information regarding the operation of CASPR please refer to the CASPR youtube page https://www.youtube.com/watch?v=b_24t_j1uQo.
+For further information regarding the operation of CASPR please refer to:

+1. The CASPR youtube page https://www.youtube.com/watch?v=b_24t_j1uQo.
+2. Live script tutorials within the ~/scripts/tutorials folder (starting with T1_load_robot).
+3. IROS 2016 paper: <https://ieeexplore.ieee.org/document/7759465> and can also be found within the ~/docs folder.
-Aditional documentation including the 2016 IROS paper can also be found within the docs folder.
+4. Aditional documentation can also be found within the ~/docs folder.

 ## Keeping CASPR Up to Date: ##
 To keep CASPR up to date please periodically execute the command *git pull* from your root directory.